All Older Americans Deserve a Strong Social Security Program

 The government-run accounts would be replaced by

 a privatized savings system based on self-directed retirement accounts.
 People could invest part of their payroll contributions in a separate account, whose value would fluctuate depending on their investment funds.
 Those who favor privatization insist it would increase the savings rate, yield better investment returns, produce higher retirement benefits, and boost the economy.
 Critics argue it would expose individuals to greater investment risks, putting middle-and lower-income Americans at a major disadvantage compared to their wealthy peers.
-Additionally, Social Security is a public good that provides a critical and reliable safety net—
+Additionally, Social Security is a public good that provides a critical and reliable safety net—by privatizing it, people would be putting their trust in an investment-based system.

 A Sacred Trust for All Americans